top of page

 Unaware

-Most people don't know where to start or how to contribute meaningfully.
+People don't know where to start or how to contribute meaningfully.

 Website artifacts-37.png